-Whether you’re running 10k, a half marathon, or the full 26.2 miles, here are some top tips to help get you race ready in time
+Whether you’re running 10k, a half marathon, or the full 26.2 miles, here are some race day training tips to help get you race ready in time.

 1. Start with the right shoes